fly-studio/merged-fuse/README.md

 # Introduce
 It's a fuse plugin, and it can virtual merges files, and virtual replaces bytes.

-when system read this file, it output the merged/replaced content with many files that you set.
+when system read this file, it output the merged/replaced content of many really files that you set.

-**It's not a really merged**, but it can output the merged files content when you use `fread pread...` in linux
+But it's not a really merged file, it only output the merged content when you use `fread pread, even md5...` in linux.

+So, you can save so many disk space.

 **Example**

-**/the/src/dir/**1.txt
+`/the/src/dir/`1.txt

 ```text
 12345678
 ```

-**/the/src/dir/**2.txt
+`/the/src/dir/`2.txt

 ```text
 abcdefghi
 ```

-Make a file named `/the/mounted/dir/1-merged-.txt`,
+Make a file named `/the/mounted/dir/`1-merged-.txt,

 `-merged-` is a special words in the file name, and the content is